auth0/docs/articles/quickstart/webapp/python/01-login.md

 budicon: 448
 ---

-You can get started by either downloading the seed project or if you would like to add Auth0 to an existing application you can follow the tutorial steps.
+You can get started by either downloading the complete sample or following the tutorial steps to integrate Auth0 with an existing application.

 <%= include('../../../_includes/_package', {
   org: 'auth0-samples',